irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.record.MsgCreateRecord"></a>

 ### MsgCreateRecord
-MsgCreateRecord defines an SDK message for creating a new record.
+MsgCreateRecord defines an SDK message for creating a new record

 | Field | Type | Label | Description |